plusgut/grunt-amdclean/README.md

 ### Options
 In addition to the default [AMDClean options](https://github.com/gfranko/amdclean#options), the following options are available:

-#### autoModuleTransform
+#### modulePrefix
-Type: `Boolean`
+Type: `StringBoolean`
 Default value: `false`

-If `true`, rename all modules that AMDClean cleans.
-All modules will be prefixed with the options defined in `options.autoModulePrefix` following by an incrementing integer.

-This is useful for mangling an shortening module names.

-#### autoModulePrefix
-Type: `String`
-Default value: `m`

-Value to prefix all modules names with if `options.autoModuleTransform` is set to `true`.
+Value to prefix all modules names with.
+This options can not be used in conjunction with AMDClean's `prefixTransform` option.

 #### wrap
 Type: `Object|Boolean`